Note: I get commissions for purchases made through links in this post.

 If you think there might be a better monocular out there for you, take a look at this overview article to see what else might tickle your fancy.

-It seems there might be something missing from this article, but no one has told me what it is.
+Based on the voting below, it seems there might be something missing from this article, but no one has told me what it is.
 If you find it lacking in some way, please tell me here what I should add to make it more useful.